islamwagih/codeforces/README.md

 # codeforces
-this repo will contain my codeforces solutions
+this repo contains my solutions to some problems on codeforces.